SANITARIAN IV, REGISTERED **RE-POST**

 Online applications are highly recommended.
-However, if you are unable to apply online, the paper application may be submitted to MDH, Recruitment and Selection Division, 201 W. Preston St., Room 114-B, Baltimore, MD 21201.
-The paper application must be received by 5 pm, close of business, on the closing date for the recruitment, no postmarks will be accepted.
+However, if you are unable to apply online, the paper application (and supplemental questionnaire) may be submitted to MDH, Recruitment and Selection Division, 201 W. Preston St., Room 114-B, Baltimore, MD 21201.
+Paper application materials must be received by 5 pm, close of business, on the closing date for the recruitment, no postmarks will be accepted.

 If additional information is required, the preferred method is to upload.
-If unable to upload, please fax requested information only to 410-333-5689.
+If you are unable to upload, please fax the requested information to, 410-333-5689.
 Only additional materials that are required will be accepted for this recruitment.
 All additional information must be received by the closing date and time.

 For questions regarding this recruitment, please contact the MDH Recruitment and Selection Division, at 410-767-1251.

 If you are having difficulty with your user account or have general questions about the online application system, please contact the MD Department of Budget and Management, Recruitment and Examination Division, at 410-767-4850 or Application.Help@maryland.gov.